-VEDS Research: VUS
+VEDS Research: Zebrafish Model

-Elucidating functional significance of ‘Variants of Uncertain Significance’ by generating and characterising a zebrafish model for Vascular Ehlers-Danlos Syndrome.
+Elucidating functional significance of ‘Variants of Uncertain Significance’ by generating and characterising a zebrafish model for Vascular Ehlers-Danlos Syndrome

-31 May 2024: Annabelle’s Challenge Vascular EDS Charity announces £50,000.00 grant for new scientific vEDS research project.
+Annabelle’s Challenge announces £50,000.00 grant for new scientific vEDS research project.

 We're delighted to have reaffirmed our objective to enabling research in vascular EDS (vEDS) by awarding a £50,000.00 grant to a University of Sheffield research project ‘Elucidating functional significance of ‘Variants of Uncertain Significance’ by generating and characterising a zebrafish model for Vascular Ehlers-Danlos Syndrome.’